From finding a home to grabbing some fresh pastéis de nata, here’s our list of 10 things you need to do during your first week in Portugal.

 4. Open a Portuguese bank account

 One way to make your life a little easier during your first week in Portugal is by opening a Portuguese bank account.
-Whether you’re setting up your Portuguese SIM card or getting your first paycheck from your brand new job in Portugal, a local bank account will make things simple.
-It’ll also help if you choose to treat some new friends to some beers or take the kids to see your local football team in action.
+Whether you’re setting up your Portuguese SIM card or getting your first paycheck from your brand new job in Portugal, having a local bank account will make things simple.
+It will also help if you choose to treat some new friends to some beers or take the kids to see your local football team in action.

 Despite its relatively small size, Portugal has a wide range of banking options for new arrivals.
-Major banks in Portugal include Novo Banco, Caixa Geral de Deposito and Millenium BCP.
+Major banks in Portugal include Novo Banco, Caixa Geral de Deposito, and Millenium BCP.
 The quickest way to open an account is by visiting your local branch, however, you’ll probably need some Portuguese language skills to make it work.
 Another option is mobile banking.
 These digital banks offer easier sign-up processes, which are typically online and in English.
 Mobile banks in Portugal include:

 5. Get a Portuguese SIM card

-When it comes to getting hold of a Portuguese SIM card, you have two main options: a prepaid SIM card or signing up for a mobile contract.
-The Portuguese mobile phone market is a competitive place, and it’s essential you find the right option for you and your usage.
+When it comes to getting hold of a Portuguese SIM card, you have two main options: buying a prepaid SIM card or signing up for a mobile contract.
+The Portuguese mobile phone market is a competitive place, and it’s essential that you find the right option for you and your usage.
 Portuguese mobile operators include:

 6. Find a job